issoftwaretools13/repoD/readme.md

 ## Screen 4: Function selection

+### Method 6: call this method on ecu clicked or on function selection load first call
+    balBTDongleLib.getUDSParameter(ecuRecord);
+    # the parameter is: ECURecord ecuRecord

-### Method 6: to get the list of all the error codes, call the function below
+### Method 7: to get the list of all the error codes, call the function below
 	ArrayList errorCodeList = balBTDongleLib.getListOfErrorCode(ecuRecord);
 	# the parameter is: ECURecord ecuRecord
     # Note: The ecuRecord parameter should not be null otherwise it will throw an exception and application will crash.

-### Method 6.1: to clear the active and inactive error codes, call the function below
+### Method 7.1: to get the list of fault names from the parsed dtc xml file and return to update the data on UI,  call the function below
-	LiveData<String> clrErrCode= balBTDongleLib.clearErrorCode(ecuRecord);
+    ArrayList<ErrorCodeModel> listOfErrorCode = balBTDongleLib.getListOfErrorCode(ecuRecord);
     # the parameter is: ECURecord ecuRecord
+    # Note: parse the xml once and keep it ready to the filter data

-### Method 6.2: to update the status of cleared active and inactive error codes, call the function below
+### Method 7.2: to send the parsed xml file data to vehicle to get the status of the list of faults, call the function below
-	LiveData<String> clearStatus = balBTDongleLib.clearDTCStaus(ecuRecord);
+    LiveData<ArrayList<ErrorCodeModel>> dtcErrorCode = balBTDongleLib.scanDtcErrorCode(ecuRecord);
     # the parameter is: ECURecord ecuRecord
+    # Note: On call of this method it will parse the xml one time per session and on time out it will post the empty arraylist and immediately return the Live data

+### Method 7.3: to get the list to DTC status types and show them on UI before clearing DTC, call the function below
+    ArrayList<DtcStatusType> dtcStatusTypeList = balBTDongleLib.getDtcStatusTypeList();

+### Method 7.4: to clear the active and inactive error codes, call the function below
+	LiveData<String> clrErrCode= balBTDongleLib.clearErrorCode(ecuRecord,statusType);
+	# the parameter is: ECURecord ecuRecord, DtcStatusType statusType
+    # Note: The statusType parameter will specify the status of the error it can be either (Active,InActive or Both).

-### Method 7: to get DID groups, call the function below
+### Method 8: to get DID groups, call the function below
 	ArrayList<String> didGroups = balBTDongleLib.getDIDGroups(ecuRecord);
 	# the parameter is: ECURecord ecuRecord

-### Method 7.1: to get the list of DID read parameter names, call the function below
+### Method 8.1: to get the list of DID read parameter names, call the function below
-	LiveData<String> readParameterList = balBTDongleLib.getListOfReadParameter(ecuRecord,groupName);
+	ArrayList<ReadParameterModel> readParameterList = balBTDongleLib.getListOfReadParameter(ecuRecord,groupName);
 	# the parameter is: ECURecord ecuRecord, String groupName
     # Note:
         1) Both the parameters should not be null otherwise there will be a nullPointerException and application will crash.
         2) groupName should be a valid group name which should be present in didGroups List from 'Method 7'.
         3) ecuRecord should be a valid record which should be present in ecuRecordList from 'Method 4'.

-### Method 8: to start the actuator routines, call the function below
+### Method 9: to start the actuator routines, call the function below
 	LiveData<String> srtActuRoutines = balBTDongleLib.startActuatorRoutines();

-### Method 9: to start the analytics graph, call the function below
+### Method 10: to start the analytics graph, call the function below
 	LiveData<String> srtAnaGraph = balBTDongleLib.startAnalyticsGraph();

-### Method 10: to update the bootloader, call the function below
+### Method 11: to update the bootloader, call the function below
 	LiveData<String> updateBoot = balBTDongleLib.updateBootLoader();

+### Method 11.1: to get the update regarding bootloader flashing, call the function below
+    LiveData<FlashingUpdateModel> bootFlashingUpdate = balBTDongleLib.getBootFlashingUpdate(ecuRecord);
+    # the parameter is: ECURecord ecuRecord
+    # Note: call the Method 5 to get ecuRecord

+### Method 12: to get the update regarding flashing of any ECU, call the function below
+    LiveData<FlashingUpdateModel> flashingUpdate = balBTDongleLib.getFlashingUpdate(ecuRecord);
+    # the parameter is: ECURecord ecuRecord
+    # Note: call the Method 5 to get ecuRecord

+### Method 13: to get the list of wriable DID parameters, call the function below
+    List<ReadParameterModel> listOfWritableDidParameter = balBTDongleLib.getListOfWritableDidParameter(ecuRecord);
+    # the parameter is: ECURecord ecuRecord
+    # Note: call the Method 5 to get ecuRecord

+### Method 13.1: to write the particular writable parameter, call the function below
+    balBTDongleLib.writeDidParameter(ecuRecord,readParameterModel,pos)
+    # the parameter is: ECURecord ecuRecord, ReadParameterModel readParameterModel, int pos
+    # Note: call the Method 5 to get ecuRecord

+### Method 14: to update the data returned by a synchronous call at later point on UI, so when you are updating call the function below so it will trigger the update for each UI call
+    LiveData<String> uiDataUpdated = balBTDongleLib.updateUIDataUpdated();
+    Note: register this call on every screen

 # BALBTDongleApiLinkage Interface Implementaion is shown below